AWM Activities at the Joint Mathematics Meetings

 The workshop features short talks by recent PhDs and a poster session by graduate students.
 The research area for the talks will be focused, and the research theme will change from year to year.
 Poster presenters will be chosen from all fields of mathematics.
 A cohort of recent PhDs will join senior women for a day long series of talks in a JMM special session format.
 Graduate students will present posters during the AWM Workshop Reception held the evening before the workshop talks.

-AWM Reception – open to all JMM conference participants and held immediately after the Gibbs Lecture the first day of the meetings.
+AWM Reception and Awards Presentation – open to all JMM conference participants and held immediately after the Gibbs Lecture the first day of the meetings.
 The reception is a social event offering an opportunity for AWM to share announcements of interest to the mathematical community, highlight women mathematicians accomplishments and networking.
 AWM provides food and a cash bar.
-In 2014 we will present the Sadosky and Microsoft Researh Prize winners, the AWM Service Award winners and honor all of the Alice T. Schafer award winners: first prize, runner up, and honorable mentions.
-The first prize winner is presented at the joint prize session.
+In 2016 we will present the winners of the Sadosky and the Microsoft Research Prizes, the AWM Service Award, and the Alice T. Schafer Prize.